clux/facemaulers/npcs/arklem.md

 Arklem doesn't want to be found - anti-scry ritual.

 ## Development
+- Took out Orcus' ship and stole his Wand
+- Teleported to Irae's phylactery from the ship (and with heavy buffs, attuned to the wand)
 - Stole the Egg of Galadaeros during Yeenoghu's assault on Luskan
 - Was spotted by Celerom